mariavmukhina/FFT_Analysis_of_Biological_Oscillations/README.md

 11) Continuous Wavelet Transform (CWT) for each sample in datasets (requires wavelet toolbox).
 12) plot difference spectra for pairs(n0,n) of datasets where n0 is the dataset which is being subtructed, typically WT slow growth; put no to outputs vector

-By Maria Mukhina for Kleckner Lab. mmukhina@fas.harvard.edu
+By Maria Mukhina for Kleckner Lab

+mmukhina@fas.harvard.edu

 24.02.2020

 GNU GENERAL PUBLIC LICENSE v3